 San Antonio Car Accident Attorney

-Car Accidents happen every day and unfortunately they can lead to life altering injuries or wrongful death.
-Fault in car accidents is often hotly disputed and insurance companies do not always have your best interest at heart – oftentimes denying your injury claim.
+Car Accidents happen every day and unfortunately they can lead to life altering injuries.
+According to the Texas Department of Transportation, over 200,000 injuries occur every year throughout the state from motor vehicle crashes.
+This number is equivalent to an injury causing accident occurring about every two minutes.
+Unfortunately, fault in car accidents is often hotly disputed and insurance companies do not always have your best interest at heart – oftentimes denying your injury claim.
 When this happens, you need an experienced San Antonio car accident attorney who will stick up for you and fight for your rights to compensation.
-Our personal injury lawyer has experiences in handling a variety of car accidents cases, including:
+We have experiences in handling a variety of car accidents cases, including:

 - Accidents caused by fatigued drivers

 Car Accident Fatalities in Texas